Caregivers are the backbone of our community…

 …and then came COVID-19

-- The pandemic laid bare how staffing shortages can become deadly when a contagious disease quickly spreads among care recipients in residential care settings and contributes to the spread of the disease in the general public.
+- The pandemic laid bare how provider shortages can become deadly when a contagious disease quickly spreads.

 - At the same time, underpaid, financially strapped direct care workers had few other options than to keep working during the coronavirus pandemic, even if it put at risk their own health and the health of their families, care recipients, and the public.

 - Addressing low pay in the industry is a public health issue.
-Long-term care providers are forced to work multiple jobs in multiple homes and nursing facilities.
+Long-term care providers are forced to work multiple jobs in multiple homes.

 The crisis for care providers